 Kathryn Tully is a British freelance journalist and editor who covers the arts, business, finance and travel from New York.
-She recently returned from an 18-month road trip around the US and Canada in a travel trailer with her husband, Shane, and rescue cat, Sonny.
-She has a separate blog and Instagram account devoted to this adventure.
+In 2018, she returned from an 18-month road trip around the US and Canada in a travel trailer with her husband, Shane, and rescue cat, Sonny, and is currently writing a book about this experience.

-Kathryn got her start in journalism 20 years ago in London, writing country reports for an international business magazine.
-She has held staff positions on a number of international titles, including two years as the editor of Corporate Finance Magazine, three years as corporate editor of Euromoney Magazine in London and 18 months as US markets editor for Euromoney Magazine in New York.
+Kathryn got her first journalism job 20 years ago in London, reporting for an international business magazine about foreign direct investment.
+Her staff positions include two years as the editor of Corporate Finance Magazine in London, three years as corporate editor of Euromoney Magazine in London and 18 months as US markets editor for Euromoney Magazine in New York.

 She has been freelancing from New York for the last 13 years and has a degree in English Language and Literature from Somerville College, Oxford University.